smart-data-lake/smart-data-lake/docs/getting-started/part-3/custom-webservice.md

 :::info
 The *begin* and *end* can now be configured for each airport separatly.
 The configuration expects unix timestamps, if you don't know what that means, have a look at this [website](https://www.unixtimestamp.com/).
-This webservice will not respond if the interval is larger than a week.
+The webservice from opensky-network.org will not respond if the interval is larger than a week.
 Hence, our `CustomWebserviceDataObject` will enforce the rule that if the chosen interval is larger, we query only the next four days given the *begin* configuration.
 :::